Watch our latest video on BNVSAP (Bharat New Vehicle Safety Assessment Program) on the GoMechanic YouTube Channel. Do Subscribe!

 The global NCAP system profiles new cars that launch in respective showrooms.
-They usually focus on the integrity of a chassis from sides and front and how will the crumple zone help the occupants be it, adult or kids.
+They usually focus on the integrity of a chassis from sides and front and how will the crumple zone help the occupants be it, adults or kids.

 There are also some Local new car assessment programs which are as follows:

-The Latin new car assessment program as the name suggests is a new car assessment program employed by the countries in Latin America and the Carribean.
+The Latin new car assessment program as the name suggests is a new car assessment program employed by the countries in Latin America and the Caribbean.
 Set up in 2014 they rate from 0 to 5 stars the safety of a vehicle for an adult and kids alike.

 The new car safety assessment program for Southeast Asia is another example of an Automotive Safety Assessment employed to ensure the new cars are up to safety standards.
 Signed on 7th December 2011 in New Delhi the ASEAN NCAP uses a percentage-based system to evaluate new cars.

 As the name suggests the country of China has a version of its own NCAP which is derived directly from the Euro NCAP and is run by China Automotive Technology and Research Center.
 They use a star-based system.